November 26, 2016 | Exhibition Road, London

-The Aerocene Explorer, a tethered-flight sculpture currently in beta version, will enable anyone to launch their own personal exploration of the atmosphere.
-Aerocene Explorer has been developed by Studio Saraceno and a community of collaborators.
+The Aerocene Backpack, a tethered-flight sculpture currently in beta version, will enable anyone to launch their own personal exploration of the atmosphere.
+Aerocene Backpack has been developed by Studio Saraceno and a community of collaborators.
 Each Aerocene Explorer starter kit comes with a small camera, live streaming appliance and sensing devices to record air temperature, humidity, and air pressure.
 The Explorer allows participants to take aerial photographs and videos, and to collect meteorological data using non-intrusive, emissions-free scientific exploration tools.
-All the kit's contents are secured in a backpack to ensure portability and comfort when out in the field.
+All the kit’s contents are secured in a backpack to ensure portability and comfort when out in the field.
 The exploration has just begun.

 The current state of the Aerocene Explorer will be presented by Sven Steudte and members of Studio Tomás Saraceno on the morning of Saturday November 26th.